 Sperm are donated by a fertile man (the donor) and are used instead of the partner’s sperm to try to produce a child.

 See our information leaflet for further information.
+(This information leaflet is being updated)

 The following are our live birth rates for treatment cycles started in the year ending 30th June 2015.
 The HFEA give advice on success rates.